Voting Rights

 Citizen participation is crucial to our democracy.

-While the right to vote should be guaranteed to all eligible Americans, this fundamental constitutional right is constantly under attack.
 In the past decade, numerous states, often led by Kansas, have attempted or successfully passed legislation limiting the right to vote.
 These efforts have included new identification and documentation requirements, cuts to early voting, and purges of voter rolls.
 Each of these attacks on voting rights disproportionately hurts people of color, students, the elderly, and people with disabilities.

 The more recent wave of attacks on voting rights have been enabled by a 2013 U.S. Supreme Court decision, Shelby County v.
 Holder, where the justices struck down parts of the Voting Rights Act.
 The ruling prevented the federal government from providing meaningful oversight to state and local governments wanting to change their voting laws.
 Citing “progress” in the states, the Court opened the door for the creation of new restrictions on voting.